 - Let the roux cool and mix it directly into a dough as you would any other mix-in

-Use the stove but could also use microwave.
+Use the stove but you could also use the microwave.

 What liquids can be used for tangzhong?

-I’ve used white flour (all-purpose as well as medium protein bread flour), whole wheat flour, and whole-grain rye flour.
-My guess is anything with sufficient starch is a candidate for tangzhong or yudane.
+I've used white flour (all-purpose and medium protein bread flour), whole wheat flour, and whole-grain rye flour—anything with sufficient starch is a candidate for tangzhong or yudane.

-I’ve found using between 4% and 8% of the total flour in the recipe as a roux to be ideal.
-I think it’s very possible to do percentages outside this range, but for my formulas, 8% has been my soft upper limit.
+I've found using between 4% and 8% of the total flour in the recipe as a roux to be ideal.
+I think it's possible to do percentages outside this range, but 8% has been my soft upper limit for my formulas.

 Converting a recipe to use tangzhong

 When converting a recipe to using a tangzhong, you might notice the dough feels stiffer than it might have previously.
-This is because some of the liquid that was once “free” and mixed into the dough, is now bound up in the roux itself.
+This is because some of the once “free” liquid mixture into the dough is now bound up in the roux itself.

-When converting a recipe, take some of the flour and liquid from the recipe ingredients to make the roux.
-In other words, don’t add extra flour and a liquid to the bread formula for the roux .
-In doing this, you will change the ratio of ingredients (baker’s percentages) in the formula.
+When converting a recipe, take some flour and liquid from the recipe ingredients to make the roux.
+In other words, don't add extra flour and a liquid to the bread formula for the roux.
+In doing this, you will change the ratio of ingredients (baker's percentages) in the formula.

 Tangzhong water to flour ratio